Dot gov

 Reporting should be completed within 72 hours upon recognition of a case.
 For more information, please visit the DHS Disease Reporting page.

 Laboratory diagnosis of dengue virus most often involves the detection of viral RNA or antibodies against dengue virus.
-Molecular methods, commonly reverse-transcription polymerase chain reaction (RT-PCR), can be performed on acute specimens collected in the first five days of symptoms.
-Serologic testing can be performed on specimens collected between five days and 12 weeks from the onset of symptoms.
-Often, collection of both acute and convalescent specimens may be necessary to make a diagnosis of dengue infection.
-For further information on laboratory diagnosis of dengue infection, please visit CDC Dengue Laboratory Guidance.
+Molecular methods, commonly reverse-transcription polymerase chain reaction (RT-PCR), can be performed on acute specimens collected in the first seven days of symptoms.
+Serologic testing can be performed on specimens collected between three days and 12 weeks from the onset of symptoms.
+Often, collection of both acute and convalescent specimens may be necessary to make a serologic diagnosis of dengue infection.
+For further information on laboratory diagnosis of dengue infection, please visit Clinical Testing Guidance for Dengue from the CDC.

 Dengue virus testing can be requested through the Wisconsin State Laboratory of Hygiene (WSLH) using an arbovirus PCR panel (includes tests for dengue, Zika, and chikungunya viruses) or dengue IgM antibody capture enzyme-linked immunosorbent assay (MAC-ELISA).
 The WSLH will forward specimens with positive dengue IgM results to CDC for confirmatory testing by plaque reduction neutralization test (PRNT).

-Fee-exempt arboviral testing will be offered to clinicians whose patients meet the following criteria:
+Fee-exempt arboviral testing may be offered to clinicians whose patients meet the following criteria:

-• Request for confirmatory testing of dengue positive commercial test results (performed at laboratories other than the WSLH).
+• Confirmatory testing is being requested by public health officials for dengue positive commercial test results (performed at laboratories other than the WSLH).

 Instructions for collection and shipping of clinical specimens to the WSLH:

-• Submit 3-7 mL of serum in sterile screw-capped vials on cold packs using a WSLH kit #22 or equivalent with five days of collection.
+• Submit 2-5 mL of serum in sterile screw-capped vials on ice using a WSLH kit #22 or equivalent within five days of collection.
+If shipping more than five days after collection, freeze specimen at -20°C and ship on dry ice.
 Specimens should be triple packaged as a Category B Biological Substance (include UN3373 label).

 • Fee-exempt testing submissions must include a WSLH Enhanced Wisconsin Arbovirus Surveillance form provided by a DPH vectorborne disease epidemiologist.